micedreams/CV/readme.md

 I am familiar with continious inetgration, writing end points for the REST API, design patterns and test driven devlopment.

 1. Marketfeed (June 2022- October 2022)
+   * This is a fin-tech companey that helped users get educated about stocks, investment and how to increase personal wealth.
    * Technologies used:  Dart, Flutter, Firebase.
    * Worked on front-end stories which involved, Cloud-Firestore and Flutter mobile app.
    * Worked on refactoring the existing solution architecture from MVVM to BLoc to make it more efficient and functional.